 - I have always been a fan of eating lobster, so getting out on a lobster boat has long been on my bucket list.
 You can do it in Portland on the Lucky Catch Cruise.
 It was so much fun, a way to see Casco Bay, and I got to set and pull up a lobster trap!
 Book your Lucky Catch Cruise.

 - After your cruise, you can buy your lobster and have it cooked to eat at the Portland Lobster Company restaurant.
 Farm to table, baby!

-- Relax from your very busy day in Portland with a Cadillac Mountain cocktail by the fire on the relaxing patio at BlueFin North Atlantic Seafood.
+- Relax from your hectic day in Portland with a Cadillac Mountain cocktail by the fire on the relaxing patio at BlueFin North Atlantic Seafood.
 This blackberry and bourbon drink was one of my favorites from my weekend in Portland.

-I stayed in Portland, Maine to attend the Woman in Travel Summit.
-For attendees, many tours are hosted and that is how I got to experience much of what I wrote about.
+I stayed in Portland, Maine, to attend the Woman in Travel Summit.
+For attendees, many tours are hosted.
+That is how I got to experience many of my Portland adventures.
 As always, I will only recommend something I really enjoyed.

 While in Portland, Maine, I stayed at The Holiday Inn Portland by the Bay.
 The location was perfect, a walking distance from most everything we did.
 They also had a shuttle to get us to points farther.
 Book a room at the Holiday Inn Portland by the Bay or search for your ideal Portland, Maine hotel here.